symstu/async-couch/README.md

    * [Documentation](https://async-couch.readthedocs.io/en/latest/)

 > This is simple asynchronous python CouchDB client that works with
-> aiohttp, httpx and able to be adopted eassylly to any other http client.
+> aiohttp, httpx and able to be adopted easily to any other http client.

 ### Requirements:
    * >= Python 3.6